Identifying nutrition policy demand and initial questions

 Activity A: Mapping the key strategic opportunities for influencing policy, programming and investment decisions (2/2)

-What are some examples of a “policy priority” that an NIPN operational cycle of ‘question-analysis-findings’ could inform?
+What are some examples of windows of opportunity or a “policy priority” that a NIPN operational cycle of ‘question-analysis-findings’ could inform?

 - a policy or plan under development, revision or implementation

 - an annual or mid-term policy review process

 - an annual planning exercise

 It is important to be mindful of the stage in which policies and plans are: stakeholders’ priorities and interests will differ depending on the stage (evaluation, formulation or implementation), and this will influence the type of questions and information needs they may have.